kevinalbert14/Roll_Off/README.md

   * Once it is generated you will see a 16 digit verification code.
 Kindly save it on a notepad.
   ![Screenshot 2022-07-20 233117](https://user-images.githubusercontent.com/105304976/180124049-c93a71ca-299d-4479-9235-4be5b89e4869.png)
   * Now open the emailhandler.py from our project file and provide the newly created email address in the sender and past the 16 digit password to the password variable.

+  # Troubleshooting steps
+  *) Installing the .requirements file will take upto 15 - 20 minutes.
+  *) Incase if there is an error throw because of the file emailhandler.py, kindly delete the word "ssl" from the first line of code.
+It has to be import smtplib instead of import smtplib, ssl.
+This error should have occurred because the gmail would not have properly linked.
+Once done the rest of the code will work without any error.

   # Demo
   https://user-images.githubusercontent.com/105304976/180585582-c0ad7cf1-e338-42ed-843b-ec6ea322dc66.mp4